Imal16/Quant-Platform/README.md

 ### Using Alternative Data

 #### Sept.
 9, 2020
 I am currently working on an alternative data source which requires webscrapping/parsing through a social media platform.
 I am currently not finished with this part of the project yet.
 Currently I am having trouble thinking of a way to fully grasp the necessay data.
 The reason is with social media post, there is various slang being used, different syntax and different ways of writing the same message.
-I am using the NLTK package to clean and parse through the data, but also want to find a more effective way of doing so since one 'parse' collects thousandx of post and comments, meaning you can have around 10,000 words.
+I am using the NLTK package to clean and parse through the data, but also want to find a more effective way of doing so since one 'parse' collects thousandsof post and comments, meaning you can have around 10,000 words per parse.
+I want to effective extract the necessary information, without discarding anything meaningful